 It is NIHR’s advice to ensure draft Collaboration Agreements are developed with Joint Lead and Co-Applicant institutions as soon as a successful funding decision has been communicated.
 This will reduce potential for delays in transferring funds after the contract start date.

 Prior to any transfer of money from the UK to the ODA-eligible partner institution(s) NIHR expect that proportionate due diligence assessments will be undertaken by the administering institution and for draft Collaboration Agreements to be developed between the UK and ODA-eligible partners and submitted for review and approval by NIHR.
-An example of a due diligence template can be found under the Contracts section of the Global Health Research funding webpage.
+An example of a due diligence template can be found How to apply for global health funding contracts page.
 Copies of completed forms will need to be shared with NIHR during contracting.

 In the absence of an approved and signed Collaboration Agreement, the UK administering institution will be transferring funds to ODA-eligible partners at their own risk or will need to make any relevant payments on behalf of ODA-eligible partners until an NIHR approved Collaboration Agreement signed by the partner(s) is in place.